KempnerInstitute/scalable-vision-workflows/README.md

-# Efficient and Scalable Computer Vision Model Training
+# Efficient and Scalable Vision Model Training

-Efficient and Scalable ResNet Training on ImageNet is a benchmarking project focused on training ResNet-50 efficiently across multiple A100 GPUs using PyTorch’s Distributed Data Parallel (DDP) on the SLURM-managed Kempner AI Cluster.
-The project demonstrates best practices for distributed training, including proper SLURM integration, environment setup, and optimized data loading.
-It includes a fast, multithreaded extraction utility for ImageNet preprocessing and evaluates scalability by measuring wall-clock time and validation accuracy at different GPU scales.
-The goal is to achieve strong performance and near-linear scaling while preserving model accuracy, providing reproducible results for both research and operational use.
+Efficient and Scalable Vision Model Training is a benchmarking and workflow-oriented project designed to help users train deep vision models efficiently across multiple A100 or H100 GPUs using PyTorch’s Distributed Data-Parallel (DDP) on SLURM-managed clusters.
+Rather than being tied to a specific dataset or architecture, the project allows users to plug in available or their own model and dataset configurations.
+It demonstrates best practices for scalable training, including SLURM-native job management, environment setup, and optimized data loading strategies.
+The goal is to achieve strong performance and near-linear scaling while maintaining flexibility and reproducibility across a variety of vision workloads on the Kempner AI cluster.

 ## Available Workflows